jedgroev/SGWebsite/lessons/20180320_Github_Carlos/README.md

 # Create your own personal website with Git/Github
-A one-hour practical where we are going to create a personal website powered by Github.
+A one-hour practical where we are going to create a personal website for academics powered by Github.

+## Lesson objectives
+At the end of this lesson:
+- You will dispose of a personal website online where you can add your CV, talks, presentations, etc.
+- You will discover a system (Github) to perform version control (on text files mostly).

 ### Time and Place
 - Where: room B0.203, Science Park 904